Blog

 4. How Concentrated Is Your Inventory Risk?

-Property and business interruption limits should reflect the following:
+Property and business interruption limits should reflect:

 • Peak inventory value